pgruetter/sdl-docs/docs/getting-started/get-airports.md

 These pre-validations will become more and more valuable with the increasing complexity of your data pipelines.
-Speaking of increasing complexity: In the next step, we will combine both data sources.
+Speaking of increasing complexity: In the next step, we will begin tranforming our data.